natefinch/q/design-notes.md

 ## Creating a plugin

 Q plugins are simply executables.
-They may be written in any language that can read from stdin and write to stdout.
+They may be written in any language that can read from stdin and write to stdout and expose/consume JSON-RPC.
 They must respond to the following command line commands:

 ### manifest